 Power outages can happen at any time.
 While we work throughout the year to minimize their duration and impact, it’s difficult to know how long they’ll last.
 That's why it's important to always be prepared.

 Start by making an emergency kit and having a family plan.
 Then familiarize yourself with our important safety information, including what to do during an outage and if you come across a down or damaged power line.

 How to get prepared for a power outage

 Whether at home or at work, there are steps you can take to ensure your family and co-workers are prepared if the lights go out.

 First, you’ll want to make sure we’re aware of the outage.
 You can do this by checking our outage list.
 If you don’t see your outage listed, call us at 1 800 BCHYDRO (1 800 224 9376) or *49376 on a mobile.
-If you have a MyHydro account, you can also report the outage online.
+If you have a MyHydro account, log in and report the outage online.

-Learn more about what to do during an outage, including:
+Learn more about what to do during an outage.